Rohith-Jagadeesan/Narrative-Intelligence-and-Analysis-for-Chicago-Crime/README.md

 - Enables better decision-making by linking crime patterns to real-world context
 - Demonstrates how **narrative intelligence** can make AI systems more transparent and socially useful

-The frontier of urban analytics is not higher accuracy alone—but **better communication of insights**.
+The frontier of urban analytics is not higher accuracy alone, but **better communication of insights**.

 ## Technologies Used